andrepuschmann/OSPECORR/README.md

 $ python /usr/local/bin/OSPECORR/examplePhyPublisher.py
 ```

     7.2.
-Start the example PHY subscriber in another console (which is a standard C++ application and be started without parameter)
+Start the example PHY subscriber in another console (which is a standard C++ application and can be started without parameter)
     ```bash
 $ /usr/local/bin/OSPECORR/examplePhySubscriber
 ```
     You should now be able to see the incoming measurements from the publishing application

-    6.3.
+    7.3.
 Let's also start pySysMoCo on a third console. pySysMoCo should also be able to visualize the measurements
     coming from the first application.
 Please note that we have to start pySysMoCo from the source directory as it has
     some file dependencies such as the UI file.
 You should be able to see regular RSSI updates in the PHY tab of pySysMoCo.
     ```bash